Tennessee vs. Notre Dame Women's Basketball Predictions & Picks - November 29

 Tennessee Performance Insights

-- The Volunteers average 83.5 points per game (22nd in college basketball) while allowing 74.5 per contest (324th in college basketball).
-They have a +54 scoring differential overall and outscore opponents by 9.0 points per game.
+- The Volunteers are outscoring opponents by 9.0 points per game with a +54 scoring differential overall.
+They put up 83.5 points per game (22nd in college basketball) and allow 74.5 per outing (324th in college basketball).

 Notre Dame Performance Insights